 - You’ll be given the option to purchase a better quality retainer that will last longer than the free one.

-After paying $6k for Invisalign, I will be taking the free option and see how it goes.
+After paying $6k for Invisalign, I picked the free option.
 Unless it stops doing its job of preventing my teeth from moving, I am ok with an ugly, discolored retainer!

-- It takes way longer than you expect to straighten your teeth.
+- Invisalign takes way longer than you expect to straighten your teeth.

-- It turned my teeth yellow much quicker than usual which bugged me.
+- My teeth yellowed much quicker than usual which bugged me.
 Thankfully I found a product to help me with this problem-it made my teeth whiter without any bleach or peroxide!
 Order some, today!